 Documented processes can be used in daily work life.
 Leverage the power of business knowledge.

-Why use a cloud services not just an external hard drive and pop it into a safe?
-Cloud services offer off site back up and potentially in another part of the World.
+Why use a cloud service not just an external hard drive and pop it into a safe?
+Cloud services offer site backup and potentially in another part of the World.

 Utilising this type of cloud solution for your business continuity planning documents give you the greatest security and backup.

-Many business have now realised that they don’t have a business continuity plan after we have all had this huge wake up call with Covid 19 Novel Coronavirus.
+Many businesses have now realised that they don't have a business continuity plan after we have all had this huge wake-up call with Covid 19 Novel Coronavirus.